quynhneo/NYU-HPC/README.md

 # NYU-HPC
-Handy scripts to run jobs at NYU HPC clusters
+Handy scripts to run jobs at NYU HPC clusters.

 To use Singularitym, see [singularity.md](https://github.com/quynhneo/NYU-HPC/blob/main/singularity.md)